-Let's Pause Ask pupils what the difference between words like long, longer, and longest is.
+Ask pupils what the difference between words like long, longer, and longest is.
 If they do not realise on their own, point out that longer and longest are comparative words.
 Refer to activity 1 and explain that even if every pupil in the class had short hair, someone would still have the longest.
 And like with the pencils, even if all objects are short, some will still be longer.

 Assign 10 to 20 minutes of textbook questions here and allow pupils to complete them as homework if they do not finish in class.

-3.1 i Activity 5 This activity can be done in the class but is best done outdoors.
-Tell the p the day before that you will be building paper planes in class, so that they can practice or research at home if they like (they do not have to).
-Then us some string or rope to create a line around 2.5 feet high, and have the pu throw their planes in pairs.
-Tell them to try and see which one goes highe Tell them that any plane over the line is high, but also comment things lik "that was the highest one yet" or "that one went even higher than the last This will make them comfortable with the words.
+3.1 Activity 5

+This activity can be done in the class but is best done outdoors.
+Tell the pupils the day before that you will be building paper planes in class, so that they can practice or research at home if they like (they do not have to).
+Then use some string or rope to create a line around 2.5 feet high, and have the pupils throw their planes in pairs.
+Tell them to try and see which one goes higher.
+Tell them that any plane over the line is high, but also comment things like, "that was the highest one yet" or "that one went even higher than the last".
+This will make them comfortable with the words.
-After this activity, the pupils will be aware of all 4 spatial measurement To avoid confusion, bring them back to the class and point out random objects and ask them what words would be appropriate to describe th

-example, is the window tall, or high ?
+After this activity, the pupils will be aware of all 4 spatial measurement words.
+To avoid confusion, bring them back to the class and point out random objects and ask them what words would be appropriate to describe them.
+For example, is the window tall, or high?
 Is the pile of books long or tall?

-Let's try it

-Pupils shou the pupils t uld now be cor to silently mak mpletely comfortable with terminology are note of the missing word.
-Give them .
+Pupils should now be completely comfortable with terminology.
 Read aloud sentences with a blank.
-Ask the following word bank on the board:
+Ask the pupils to silently make note of the missing word.
+Give them the following word bank on the board:

-long sl nort tall high
+long short tall high

-Remind the case, they s em that some should write b of the sentences will have tall and short oth. t, or long and short as answers.
-In this
+Remind them that some of the sentences will have tall and short, or long and short as answers.
+In this case, they should write both.

-Some exar nples of sent ences are given below: Answer
+Some examples of sentences are given below: Answer

 How has that bird flown high

 That tree is so tall/short

 This wire is very long/short

 The ceiling is so high

-The basket ball net is too high
+The basketball net is too high

 The pole is very tall/short

-Her hair is v very long/short
+Her hair is very long/short

 Assign the pupils 15 minutes of homework from the textbook.
 Solve three of the homework questions, of varying difficulty, on the board so that they are less likely to make mistakes.

-Let's The difference between tall and high can be confusing.
+The difference between tall and high can be confusing.
 For objects which are at a distance from the ground we use high, like for planes and birds.
 For objects that begin at the ground and go up to a certain level, we use all, like for a tree, and for people.
 Tall is more a measure of vertical length, while high is a description of position.
 For example, a tree is tall, but a tree top is high.
 A mountain might be called high, but this will generally be in reference to its peak.

-Refer to If they are struggling Confusion level 1 - Does not understand any concept 2 - Does not understand most of the concepts 3 - Understands some concepts but has questions 4 - Understands all the concepts, just needs more practice 5 - Feels confident solving questions If pupil is below 3 use Math Lab Number of Pupils Math Lab
+Refer to If they are Confusion level 1 - Does not understand any concept 2 - Does not understand most of the concepts 3 - Understands some concepts but has questions 4 - Understands all the concepts, just needs more practice If pupil is below 3 use struggling Number of Pupils Math Lab list of all the fruits from heaviest to lightest.